swatidantu/robocomp-blog-web/gsoc/2020/ideas/index.md

 ### 3\.
 Randomly generation and storage of the graph-based world representation used in RoboComp
 **Mentors**
-Luis V. Calderita, Ramón Cintas
+Luis V. Calderita, Alberto Serrano

 **Brief description**
 Currently, RoboComp keeps in real-time the state of the robot and the world around it.
 For this, RoboComp uses a graph-based world representation that evolves over time.
 This graph represents the robot's perception of its environment and is maintained by the sensors onboard the robot.